RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When paraphrasing, include the database name and year of publication in brackets.
+Include the creator(s) name and year of publication in parentheses.
+If the creator's name is not available, use the company/organisation hosting the content as the author.

-> According to the latest research . . .
-(Informit EduTV, 2016).
+> The Apology to the Stolen Generations by the Australian Parliament . . .
+(Spillane, 2019).

 #### Direct quote in-text

 Place direct quotes between double quotation marks " " and provide the year and a timestamp to indicate the exact starting point of the quote.

-> "Australia's education system is falling behind.
-15 years ago our schools were ranked sixth in the world, but now we're struggling to make the top 20" (Informit EduTV, 2016, 00:13).
+> "It gives a chance to think about the possibilities of what we can achieve" (Spillane, 2019, 11:21).

 #### Reference list

-- Include the database name in the author position.
+- Include the creator or company/organisation that has published the content as the author.

 - Include the video title in italics and describe the form type inside square brackets e.g. [Video].

-- Provide the URL login page.
+- Provide the publisher or platform name followed by the database homepage URL.

+##### Rule

+> {.hanging-indent}Producer, A. A. (Producer) or Company/Organisation Name.
+(Year). *Title of work* [Video].
+Publisher. https://xxxxx {/.hanging-indent}

 ##### Example

-> {.hanging-indent}Informit EduTV.
-(2016, May 31). *Revolution school: Ep.
-1 of 4* [Video]. http<nolink>://edutv.informit.com.au {/.hanging-indent}
+> {.hanging-indent}Spillane, S. (Director) (2019, November 23). *The apology* [Video].
+Informit EduTV. https://search.informit.org/ourcollections/media/edutv {/.hanging-indent}

 ###### end-subtype-content